projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          cp ~/acrn-work/acrn-hypervisor/build/acrn-2.6-unstable.tar.gz $disk/
          sync && sudo umount $disk/

+      Even though our sample default scenario defines six User VMs, we're only going to launch one of them, so we'll only need the one launch script.

    #.
 Insert the USB disk you just used into the target system and run these
       commands to copy the tar files locally: